 - Cover your ribs with vinegar and water in a 2:1 ratio.
 Mix in a teaspoon of sea salt and soak 12 hours or overnight.
 (Place container in the fridge.)

 - Sprinkle each side of your ribs generously with sea salt, black pepper and garlic powder.

 - Heavily coat each side with Chinese 5-spice powder until most of the meat appears covered in dark orange powder.

-- Gently rub the seasonings into the meat on both sides, then place the ribs upright into your crockpot.
-(It’s ok if they lean!)
+- Gently rub the seasonings into the meat on both sides, then place the ribs upright on their ends into your slow cooker.
+(It's OK if they lean!)

-- Add the rice wine vinegar and coconut aminos or tamari to the bottom of the crockpot.
+- Add the rice wine vinegar and coconut aminos or tamari to the bottom of the slow cooker.

 - Cook on high for 4-6 hours.
 Without much liquid in the pot, these ribs are roasting, not stewing, so keep your eye on them so they don't dry out!